kenjdavidson/gspro-courses/README.md

 Been playing around with the OPCD Golf Course Design process and some local courses.

-## Releases

-All the courses (WIP included) are available from the Releases section.

 ## Courses

 ### Trafalgar Golf & Country Club, Milton, Ontario